Business Etiquette - Gaining That Extra Edge

 Dress for Success

 It's always difficult to know just how to dress, particularly if you're meeting new people.
 We will cover some basic guidelines and the details of particular dress codes.
-We'll also talk about what the color of your clothes says to others.

 E-mail and Telephone Etiquette

 How a businessperson presents themselves over the phone and via e-mail is just as important as their in-person impression.
 We'll discuss some key points of telephone and e-mail manners in both a small group and a large group setting.
+We'll also talk about thank-you notes.

 At the end of the day, students will have an opportunity to ask questions and fill out an action plan.